 Have you ever had a vegan version of crabmeat before?
 I’m not talking of some processed concoction filled with a vegetable protein and lots of flavorings, I’m referring to a plant-based alternative made with real food.

 If your answer is no, now is the time to try!

-Hearts of palm (drained and rinsed) are at the centre of this recipe and, mixed with all the other ingredients, achieve an amazing taste of the sea without harming one animal!
+Hearts of palm (drained and rinsed) are at the centre of this recipe and, mixed with all the other ingredients, achieves an amazing taste of the sea.